It is common to have many people looking for ways to create the right environment for better coral growth.

 1. Better efficiency and less heat

 When you get to compare LEDs to the conventional fluorescent tubes, you can easily notice that they are efficient when it comes to turning the electric energy into light.
 The LEDs will also just radiate in a single direction and thus will not end up blocking the light generated.
-If you have the right lenses, you have the LED light being focused in a single place with ease.
+If you have the right lenses, you have the LED light is focused in a single place with ease.

 The lenses used in combination with LEDs are also seen to be compact and thus will not take up a lot of space.
 This should help with transferring up to 90 percent of the light to the water.
 The conventional bulbs would transfer only 40 percent of the light generated.
 This by far makes them unreliable.